leaf-ai/platform-services/README.md

 ### Lets Encrypt

 letsencrypt is a public SSL/TLS certificate provider intended for use with the open internet that is being used to secure our service mesh for this project.
 The lets encrypt provisioning tool can be installed from github and accessed to produce TLS certificates for your service.
-If you are deploying on kind or a local installation then lets encrypt is not supported and using minica, https://github.com/jsha/minica, is recommended instead for testing purposes.
+If you are deploying on KinD or a local installation then lets encrypt is not supported and using minica, https://github.com/jsha/minica, is recommended instead for testing purposes.

 Prior to running the lets encrypt tools you should identify the desired DNS hostname and email you wish to use for your example service cluster.
 In our example we have a domain registered as, cognizant-ai.net.
 This domain is available to us as an administrator, and we have choosen to use the host name platform-service.cognizant-ai.net as the services hostname.